Four tackles on his first series? Shaquem Griffin vows to start even faster next time

 “I think that stood out to me the most because I’ve been working on it since I’ve been here,’’ Griffin said.
 “From college, I was always off the edge and stuff.
 Being behind the ball a little more, you’ve got to be able to see certain things, see certain gaps that were opening and be able to hit it when it’s time.
 I remember K.J.
 (Wright), Bobby (Wagner) and coach (Ken) Norton were telling me when you get that certain play, just run through the gap.
 And then that next half, I just ran through it and made a tackle.
 So just me listening to them opened up more plays for me.”

-In fact, the need to prepare — or, to follow through on Russell Wilson’s pet phrase that “the separation is in the preparation’’ — may be what Griffin said he learned from the game more than anything.
+In fact, the need to prepare may be what Griffin said he learned from the game more than anything.

 None of which is to discount what Griffin did Thursday night in accomplishing two rather amazing goals — playing again with his twin brother Shaquill and showing he could get to the NFL despite a birth defect that left him with just one hand.